-The property must be tracked through its useful life.
+The property must be tracked through its useful life (3 years).
 Procedures for managing equipment (including replacement equipment), whether acquired in whole or in part with ITC Grant funds, until disposition takes place will, as a minimum, meet the following requirements:

-- 1. Property records maintained must include a description of the property; a serial number or other identification number; the acquisition date and cost of the property; the location, use and condition of the property; and any ultimate disposition information including the date of disposal and sale price of the property. - 2.
+- Property records maintained must include a description of the property; a serial number or other identification number; the acquisition date and cost of the property; the location, use and condition of the property; and any ultimate disposition information including the date of disposal and sale price of the property. - 2.
 The grantee will conduct an annual physical inventory of the property and the results will be reported to the Council for reconciliation with the property records.
 This report will accompany the final narrative progress report and must be received before final ITC reimbursement to the grantee. - 3.
 A control system must be developed to ensure adequate safeguards to prevent loss, damage, or theft of the property. - 4.
-Equipment which has exceeded its useful life may be retained, sold, or otherwise disposed of by the grantee.
+Equipment which has exceeded its useful life (3 years) may be retained, sold, or otherwise disposed of by the grantee and cycled off the Capital Outlay Form.
+Property that has been disposed of only needs to be reported once disposed, and then can be removed from future capital outlay forms.
 Equipment which has not exceeded its useful life may be sold or otherwise disposed of with written authorization from the Council.
 The grantee is required to use the proceeds to purchase like equipment or to enhance the current ITC Grant program.